 It’s about a culture of dysfunction.

-Something is going wrong at 6 Championship Drive, and I’m not sure whether this trade will help or hurt – or even have an affect at all.
+Something is going wrong at 6 Championship Drive, and I’m not sure whether this trade will help or hurt – or even have an effect at all.
 The trade is a symptom, not the cause.

 If you’re going to read this post it’s important you read this paragraph.
 There might not be a specific person to blame or a person whose firing would solve the problem (though, there might be).
 The Pistons operate in a complex environment, not in a vacuum where they hold complete control of their destiny.
 Sometimes, bad things happen for reasons outside anyone’s control.
 We can assess those situations without necessarily blaming a specific person for them.

 I can’t, from my outsider’s perspective, pinpoint exactly where the Pistons’ dysfunction manifests itself.
 But I’d bet you can find at least shreds of it in these several areas:

 The Pistons ranked 28th in attendance and 30th in percentage of capacity filled last season.
 As terrible as those numbers are – even when you consider the periphery loss in parking, concession and other game-day revenue – the figures probably still undersell the problem.